 1 | The Colosseum

-Best things to do in Rome with toddlers: be sure to book tickets in advance for the Colosseum as the queues and crowds are huge from the moment it opens.
-The most popular ticket is a skip the line ticket which includes access to the Colosseum, the Roman Forum and Palatine Hill – reserve Colosseum tickets here!
+Best Things to do in Rome with toddlers: be sure to book tickets in advance for the Colosseum as the queues and crowds are huge from the moment it opens in the morning.

 On our latest visit to Rome, we opted for the panoramic tour which included a visit the 3rd, 4th and 5th floor of the Colosseum in addition to the standard ticket inclusions of access to the Colosseum, the Roman Forum and Palatine Hill.
 It was incredible to see the Colosseum from above and it was nice to escape the crowds with J. There’s no elevator access to the top floor so we had to leave our stroller and carry J for most of the tour.